Kozea/Pyphen/README.rst

 This module is a fork of python-hyphenator, written by Wilbert Berendsen.

 Many dictionaries are included in pyphen, they come from the LibreOffice git repository and are distributed under GPL, LGPL and/or MPL.
-See the dictionaries and the libreoffice's repository for more details.
+Dictionaries are not modified in this repository.
+See the dictionaries and LibreOffice's repository for more details.

 https://cgit.freedesktop.org/libreoffice/dictionaries/tree/